ciscoheat/superforms-web/src/routes/concepts/messages/+page.md

 {/if}
 ```

-First we want to sent it from the server though.
-This is quite easy using the `message` helper function.
+First, we want to send it from the server.
+Using the `message` helper function makes this quite  easy.

+However, we need to send it from the server first.
+Using the'message' auxiliary function makes this rather simple.

 ## The message helper